Racism in Realtime Workshop

 At a time when society will need well-qualified therapists more than ever we are continuing to deliver our pioneering training in psychotherapy and counselling during the current Covid-19 measures.

 For prospective students:

+The management team are working remotely so all emails and phone calls will be answered.
 If you have any questions or concerns please email [email protected].